 Reality set in and I realized that so many of us wouldn’t be willing to participate for various reasons: You don’t like me, you don’t care for somebody I might invite, you only hang out with certain people, you don’t understand the big deal about Tyler Perry making yet another movie about black people and our issues, for all the world to see, you don’t like crowds, so [and] so is too ghetto, such and such is too uppity, etc…

 It has ALWAYS amazed me that black women are each other’s biggest critics.
-We are the quickest to bring each other down, find each others faults and nit-pick at a sister until she has nothing left, nothing left to give, and then we step over her and call her worthless.
-We take the prettiest women and tear them down for ‘thinking they cute’ but turn around and dog the average sister because ‘she know she should take better care of herself than that.’
-We call strong women female dogs and accuse weaker women of riding somebody else’s coat tails.
+We are the quickest to bring each other down, find each other’s faults and nit-pick at a sister until she has nothing left, nothing left to give, and then we step over her and call her worthless.
+We take the prettiest women and tear them down for ‘thinking they cute’ but turn around and dog the average sister because ‘she knows she should take better care of herself than that.’
+We call strong women female dogs and accuse weaker women of riding somebody else’s coattails.
 We tell a big sister to put down her burger and criticize a skinny woman for not picking one up.
 We ride the loud mouth woman for talking to darn much and torment the quiet woman for needing to take up for herself.

-I have to wonder, since we all share a common thread (whether we want to admit it or not) is there something about ourselves that we don’t like?
+I have to wonder since we all share a common thread (whether we want to admit it or not) is there something about ourselves that we don’t like?
 What has happened to us that we cannot seem to get along or unify to support one another?
 Everybody seems to be out for self while other groups unite against us.
 Nobody else has to bring us down because we trample on the spirits of each other daily.

 Even if you live in a mini mansion, drive a luxury car, have good credit, rich, handsome, husband… this does not mean that should look down your nose at the woman with 4 kids, no husband, living in income-based housing struggling to keep her lights on.
 Money alone doesn’t make you happy (not true happiness), good credit doesn’t keep you satisfied, beauty doesn’t make you any less insecure, fame doesn’t make you less vulnerable or cause you to be a better judge of character.